jrfonseca/drmingw/README.md

   * including `exchndl.dll`, `mgwhelp.dll`, `dbghelp.dll`, `symsrv.dll`, and `symsrv.yes` with your application binaries

-  * pass `exchndl.dll` to GNU LD when linking your program
+  * pass `-lexchndl` to GNU LD when linking your program

   * call `ExcHndlInit()` from your main program